-When selected, the Preset Definitions tab defaults to the Browse Preset Definitions Screen, which displays a list of the current preset definitions (Figure 5-33).
+When selected, the Preset Definitions tab defaults to the Browse Preset Definitions Screen, which displays a list of the current preset definitions (Figure 4-26).
 From this screen, you can create, edit, and delete a preset definition.
-The Browse Preset Definitions screen includes the following parameters.
+The Browse Preset Definitions screen includes the parameters listed in Table 4-20.